dlauterbach/marketplace/README.md

 *(If after confirming a transaction in MetaMask it fails with an "RPC Error...", in MetaMask go to "Settings" and click "Reset Account".
 MetaMask can get confused when running on a private network if you stop and restart Ganache.)*.

 To view details of a listing, click on it's Title.
-If you view the listing from the same account that created it, you will see a button to cancel the listing:
+If you view the listing from the same account that created it, you will see a button to ```Cancel Listing```:

 ![Listing Details Modal as Seller](images/ListingDetailsModalAsSeller.jpg)

-When the transaction is complete the transaction will display under ```My Listings``` only with Status of "Cancelled".
+After clicking ```Cancel Listing```, when the transaction is complete, the transaction will display under ```My Listings``` only with Status of ```Cancelled```.

 ![Cancelled Listing Page](images/CancelledListingPage.jpg)

-If you create and switch to "Account 2" in MetaMask and then reload the page, the page will update to reflect the new Account 2 address and balance.
+If you create and/or switch to "Account 2" in MetaMask and then reload the page, the page will update to reflect the new Account 2 address and balance.
 The ```System``` menu in the upper right will disappear since Account 2 is not an administrator.
 Now if you view details for a listing, you will see a button to "Buy" the listing:

 ![Listing Details Modal as Buyer](images/ListingDetailsModalAsBuyer.jpg)

 If you click "Buy", MetaMask will display pending transaction for the price of the listing.
 After transaction completion the listing will disapper from ```All Listings``` tab and your displayed balance will decrease by the price of the listing.

-If you switch back to Account 1 and click ```My Listings```, the listing will display with Status of Sold:
+If you switch back to Account 1 (and reload the page) and click ```My Listings```, the listing will display with Status of ```Sold```:

 ![Sold Listing Page](images/SoldListingPage.jpg)